rtic-rs/rtic/book/en/src/preface.md

 ## RTIC the hardware accelerated real-time scheduler

-SRP itself is compatible both to dynamic and static priority scheduling.
+SRP itself is compatible with both dynamic and static priority scheduling.
 For the implementation of RTIC we leverage on the underlying hardware for accelerated static priority scheduling.

 In the case of the `ARM Cortex-M` architecture, each interrupt vector entry `v[i]` is associated a function pointer (`v[i].fn`), and a static priority (`v[i].priority`), an enabled- (`v[i].enabled`) and a pending-bit (`v[i].pending`).